bozsahin/cogs579/README.md

 The course will start online, then we will see what happens.

-In any case, I will have an open hour on Thursday, lunchtime.
-It is face to face, and can be joined online.
+In any case, I will have an open hour on Thursday 12.00-14.00, for face to face discussion for those who want it.
+I will try to make it online as well, in case anybody wants to join online.
+It will not be recorded.

 I record the lectures and show videos during lectures.
 Physical attendance is not required.
 But mental attendance, physical or online, is always required.